 In the project Disrupting Harm, ECPAT International is working closely together with INTERPOL and the UNICEF Office of Research – Innocenti to assess the context, threat and children’s perspectives of online child sexual exploitation and abuse in 14 countries in Southeast Asia and Eastern and Southern Africa.
 The combined expertise of ECPAT and its project partners, as well as the number of countries involved, makes this project unique.
-Early 2021, the three partners will launch one report for each of the 14 counties and two regional reports.
+In the second half of 2021, the three partners will launch one joint report for each of the 14 counties and two regional reports.

 The countries included in the projects are Ethiopia, Kenya, Mozambique, Namibia, Rwanda, South Africa, Tanzania and Uganda, Cambodia, Indonesia, Malaysia, Philippines, Thailand and Vietnam.